Assumption is sin.

 Enough of the vague rambling, let me get to the point.
-In the circles of theology and doctrine it is very easy for the self-righteous and the guardian of truth to find fault with everyone else.
-And it’s equally easy for that same person, who has several forests in their eyes, to “think” they see a speck of dust in another’s eye that they can’t even see for the hedges in front of them.
-(Even if they did see the speck or the log, they ahve a responsibility to help remove it.)
-The point being that everyone of us knows a person, a pastor or a so-called friend who makes accusations about a conversation or worse, makes a judgment based on conclusions instead of seeking truth.
-If we peeked through the lens of Christendom we would find what many would call erroneous doctrine in every circle.
-Calvin believed that paedo-baptism was good and biblical; A.W.
-Pink was apostate by disobeying God’s command to “not forsake the gathering”; Spurgeon smoked like a train and suffered from depression to the point of self-pity; and the list goes on and on.
-So, the perfect “Christians” of this world feel it necessary to point out all the bad things in so many people to the point that they themselves have become like god… sound familiar?
-(See the fall of satan.)
+In the circles of theology and doctrine, it is very easy for the self-righteous and the guardians of truth to find fault with everyone else.
+And it’s equally easy for that same person, who has several forests in their eyes, to “think” they see a speck of dust in another’s eye that they can’t even see for the hedges blinding them.
+(Even if they did see the speck or the log, they have a responsibility to help remove it, not be judgmental.)

-Love demands giving and growing for the sake of another.
+Love demands giving and growing for the sake of each other.
 So where is the body of Christ?
 Let’s see….
 Here’s a thought: Do YOU speak of others the way Jesus speaks of you to God the Father?
-What if HE spoke of you the way you think of others?
+What if HE spoke of you the way you think and speak of others?
 It would be a different story for you and your eternity.
 After all, JESUS knows the real you.

 For His Glory by His Grace,